 As we can see, the structured input is passed to two dense layers each of size 64, then the result is concatenated to the output of the VCNN architecture’s 1st dense layer, then that concatenation is passed to a final dense layer.
 Moreover, the model’s trainable parameters were 19,191,305.

-HCNN: Hierarchical CNN
+Hierarchical CNN : HCNN

 HCNNs are designed to handle hierarchical structures in data.
 They are useful in multi-classification problems where the classes have a hierarchical relationship or a nested structure, which could be applied to our 9 classes in many forms; Figure 34 and Figure 35 are examples of possible hierarchy trees; they are named single and two level hierarchy respectively, as we must have at least one output layer, so we don’t count that root output layer.
 However, given the constraint on time and resources, we’ve only had time to train one version of HCNN (called “m03”) which used the single level hierarchy tree shown in Figure 34.